leoshimo/vrs/docs/concepts.md

 ## Hypermedia (WIP)

-A service can return not just information to display, but actions the client can take next.
-In vrsjmp, Lyric defines the contents and behavior; the GUI provides the input field, list, and navigation stack.
-The client does not need to know about individual integrations such as Feedbin or window management.

-This is currently an application protocol, not a set of new language primitives.
-The helpers below are ordinary functions in [vrsjmp.ll](../scripts/vrsjmp.ll).
-The GUI carries command expressions back to that service; it does not evaluate Lyric itself.
+[vrsjmp.ll](../scripts/vrsjmp.ll) describes pages and actions with Lyric values.
+The GUI displays them and sends selected commands back to the service for evaluation.

 ### Pages and Navigation

-`push_page` returns an instruction naming the function that will produce a page's items and the input field's prompt.
-Optional properties include a title, fixed arguments, and a debounce delay in milliseconds.
+`push_page` names a function that supplies page items and a prompt:

 ```lyric
 (defn read_later_page ()